Everything was looking up.

 I was entering my third year on the faculty at Clemson University, “progressing favorably toward tenure,” as the dean said.
 The Clemson Tigers were looking good on the gridiron.
 The campus was beautiful, wrapped in fall colors.
 I adored Clemson, where I’d earned a doctorate in 2009 and worked since 2006.
 I admired many of the students I taught.
 I liked most of my colleagues.
 But I was unhappy.

-In October of 2012, after nearly a decade working in academia, I finally realized I didn’t … fit … with the culture.
+In October of 2012, I realized I didn’t fit the research-faculty role.
 It was a good life, just not the life for me.

 Ain’t life grand?
 I thought.